jj-tsao/rag-movie-recommender-app/README.md

 Architecturally, Reelix is an **AI-native discovery agent** built on top of a modern **hybrid recommendation system**.
 A small team of collaborating agents sits above hybrid retrieval, multi-step reranking, and LLM-based curator scoring and explainability.

-Under the hood, Reelix is a three-agent system (Orchestrator → Curator → Explanation) with a sophisticated recommendation pipeline:
+Under the hood, Reelix is a four-agent system (Orchestrator → Curator → Reflection → Explanation) with a sophisticated recommendation pipeline:

-- **Agentic workflow (3 collaborating agents)**
+- **Agentic workflow (4 collaborating agents)**
   - **Orchestrator Agent** — parses user queries + recent context, infers intent, generates a fast opening summary, and keeps a structured plan (retrieval shape, filters, personalization inputs, etc.) and short-term session memory alive across multi-turn interactive iterations.
 Calls the recommendation tool to execute the plan.

   - **Curator Agent** — evaluates candidates on genre/tone/theme/structure fit using parallel LLM calls (multiple batches for reduced latency), tiers them (strong_match, moderate_match, no_match), and applies selection logic to produce final recommendations.

+  - **Reflection Agent** — analyzes the curated slate to propose concrete next-step suggestions (e.g., "Want to explore 70s paranoid thrillers with that same tone?").
+Persists the suggestion to session memory to enable fluid multi-turn follow-ups and discovery.

   - **Explanation Agent** — takes the ranked slate + taste profile and generates grounded "Why you might enjoy it" rationales, streaming them to the UI and writing them to Supabase + Redis as logged signals for reuse, taste profile updates, offline analysis, and model / ranking retraining.